jake17007/MPCEthereumSmartContract/README.md

-# A Secure Multi-Pary Computation Smart Contract on Ethereum
+# A Secure Multi-Party Computation Smart Contract on Ethereum

 An application that demonstrates the use of secure multi-party computation on the Ethereum blockchain